Orilissa (elagolix) is a prescription drug that’s used to treat pain from endometriosis. Orilissa comes as an oral tablet.

 To treat moderate or severe pain caused by endometriosis, you’ll likely take Orilissa once or twice each day.

-You shouldn’t take Orilissa for more than 24 months.
-If you take Orilissa twice each day or have liver problems, you shouldn’t take the drug for more than 6 months.
+You should not take Orilissa for more than 24 months.
+If you take Orilissa twice each day or have liver problems, you should not take the drug for more than 6 months.

 - Will I need to take Orilissa long term?
-Because of the risk of bone loss, you shouldn’t take Orilissa for more than 24 months.
-If you take Orilissa twice each day or have liver problems, you shouldn’t take the drug for more than 6 months.
-See the “Bone loss” section under “What are Orilissa’s side effects?” above for more information.
+Because of the risk of bone loss, you should not take Orilissa for more than 24 months.
+If you take Orilissa twice per day or have liver problems, you should not take the drug for more than 6 months.
+See “What are Orilissa’s uses?” below for details.

 Find answers to some commonly asked questions about Orilissa.